 Do you want to take a meal up a notch?
 Go through the extra effort to add toppings.
 If you’ve made potato soup, fry up bacon and chop some green onions.
 It takes the soup from good to great.
 If you’ve made pudding for dessert, toast some coconut and throw some fresh berries on top.
 It’s really the extras that take an ordinary meal to the next level.

 Cinnamon apples are very versatile as a topping.
 For breakfast, put them on oatmeal, grain-free porridge (from flax seed or spaghetti squash), or sausage patties.
-For lunch, toss the cinnamon apples on top a salad, yogurt, or cottage cheese (if dairy is in your diet).
-For dinner, apples and pork go together swimmingly.
+At lunch, toss the cinnamon apples on top a salad, yogurt, or cottage cheese (if dairy is in your diet).
+Come dinnertime, apples and pork go together swimmingly.
 Top grilled pork chops with a scoop of cinnamon apples or even mix into pulled pork.

 Simple Sides Improve the Meal